jeremyforest/whole_optic_gui/README.md

 Changelog

+Version 0.2.2 more bug fixes
+  Fixed several bug fixes for normal function of the program Also modified the on/off frequency control of the dlp to load in the dlp when selecting the image

 Version 0.2.1 bug fixes
   The merge to 0.2 induced a lot of bugs that needed fixing.
     Corrected the added text from the merge done wrong.